ai-joe-git/Belullama/README.md

 ## Contributing

 Contributions to Belullama are welcome!
 If you have any ideas, bug reports, or feature requests, please open an issue in the repository.
 You can also submit pull requests to contribute code improvements or new features.

 ## License

 Belullama is released under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the LICENSE file in the repository for more details.

+Sources
+GitHub - ollama/ollama: Get up and running with Llama 3, Mistral, Gemma, and other large language models.
+GitHub - IceWhaleTech/CasaOS: CasaOS - A simple, easy-to-use, elegant open-source Personal Cloud system.
+GitHub - open-webui/open-webui: User-friendly WebUI for LLMs (Formerly Ollama WebUI)